Bittern

 Bitterns are birds belonging to the subfamily Botaurinae of the heron family Ardeidae.
 Bitterns tend to be shorter-necked and more secretive than other members of the family.
-They were called hæferblæte in Old English; the word "bittern" came to English from Old French butor, itself from Gallo-Roman butitaurus, a compound of Latin būtiō (buzzard) and taurus (bull).
+They were called hæferblæte and various iterations of raredumla in Old English; the word "bittern" came to English from Old French butor, itself from Gallo-Roman butitaurus, a compound of Latin būtiō (buzzard) and taurus (bull).

 Bitterns usually frequent reed beds and similar marshy areas and feed on amphibians, reptiles, insects, and fish.

-Bitterns, like herons, egrets, and pelicans, fly with their necks retracted, unlike the similar storks, ibises, and spoonbills, which fly with necks outstretched.
+Bitterns, like herons, egrets, and pelicans, fly with their necks retracted, unlike the cranes, storks, ibises and spoonbills, and geese which fly with necks extended and outstretched.
+The genus Ixobrychus was recently found to be paraphyletic with the Botaurus genus, and Ixobrychus was then merged into Botaurus.

 Species

-There are currently 14 species divided into three genera within Botaurinae:
+There are currently 14 extant species divided into two genera within Botaurinae: